jhoward1994/strapi-issue-22162/README.md

 ```

 - Run `npm run develop -- --no-watch-admin`
-- Go to Post Content Type in Content Manager
+- Go to create a Post entry in the Content Manager
 - See the error

 - Run `npm run build; npm run start`
-- Go to Post Content Type in Content Manager
+- Go to create a Post entry in the Content Manager
 - See the error

 - Run `npm run develop`
-- Go to Post Content Type in Content Manager
+- Go to create a Post entry in the Content Manager
 - See no error.
 - Inconsistent results between dev and production.

 ## Passing Test Case

-- Undo what you did in the Failing Test Case (make sure the app is still not
-  installing the plugin locally)
+- Undo what you did in the Failing Test Case (make sure the app is not still installing the plugin locally)

 - Install the plugin from NPM `npm install @jhoward1994/test-plugin-issue-22162`
 - Run all test cases above.